AstroBOY92/PhD/README.md

-# Using of Machine Learning to modell material degratation for CMCs under hypersonic flow.
+# Using of Machine Learning to modell material degratation for Ultra-High Temperature Ceramics under hypersonic flow.

 [**Dataset**](#dataset)
 | [**Models**](#models)